 The NM Note currently requires the NM Borrowers to pay interest on the loans thereunder equal to (A) Prime Rate designated by Wells Fargo Bank, plus (B) one hundred twenty five basis points (1.25%) or a minimum of 6.75%.
-In addition, the Company is paying a fee to NM of \$180,000 payable at \$10,000 per month over the term of the agreement.
-The Company utilized a broker to assist in this financing and has paid a fee of \$120,000 for their services.
-On June 30, 2020, the aggregate interest rate under that formula was 6.75% per annum, and the outstanding loan balance was \$6.6 million.
+In addition, the Company is paying a fee to NM of \$10,000 per month over the term of the agreement.
+The Company utilized a broker to assist in this financing and paid a fee of \$120,000 for their services.
+On September 30, 2020, the aggregate interest rate under that formula was 6.75% per annum, and the outstanding loan balance was \$11.7 million.
 Outstanding amounts are classified as short-term debt.